miekg/mmark.nl/content/post/syntax.md

     becomes `MUST`.

 Artwork/Source code:
 :   There is no such distinction so these will be rendered in the same way regardless.
+If you need a
+    caption you can just give it one.
+If you want the *final* output to prefix `Figure N` or `Table N` is **also** needs to have an anchor; this is done with a block level attribute: `{#figX}`.
+If you *only* want `Figure N`, only give it an anchor.

 Block Level Attributes:
 :   We use the attributes as specified in RFC 7749, e.g. to speficify an empty list style use: